Coca-Cola to launch 'glacéau smartwater' in Britain

 The recommended retail price for a 600 ml (20 fluid ounce) bottle would be 57 pence, the same price charged by rivals for a 500 ml bottle, while an 850 ml bottle would sell for 89 pence, the price of rival brands’ 750 ml bottles, The Times reported.

-Coca-Cola, which has 106 water brands, already sells glacéau vitaminwater, a range of fruit-flavored drinks, in Britain.
+Coca-Cola, which has 106 water brands, already sells glacéau vitaminwater, a range of fruit-flavoured drinks, in Britain.

 The Times cited marketing industry sources as suggesting that the company was considering using Jennifer Aniston, who has been hired to promote smartwater in America, to promote the product launch.